PinkSuccess Column Tools

 7. Click Insert → My Add-ins.
 Your add-in appears under a Developer Add-ins section in that dialog — click it.

 8. The Show Tools button appears on the Home tab.
-Click it whenever you want to open the task pane.

 Excel on iPad